j13z/es6-browser-boilerplate/README.md

 ## Limitations

-- Painful to include compilation of React’s JSX
+- Still painful to include compilation of React’s JSX